New Van: Electrical System

 Solar Charging

+For passive charging we have a 400watt Solaria panel on the roof.
 This is a high quality, super efficient panel that’s a great size for the roof of a van.
 We almost tried to fit two of these up there but decided that we wanted to add a skylight with a little deck in that space.
-Turns out that one has worked pretty well for us.
+Mounting it lengthwise on the roof also allowed us to run deck boards along the sides of it giving us more roof access.
+We used an 8020 roof rack kit from DiyVan.com to mount this panel to our roof.
+We paired our 400W Solaria panel with the Victron MPPT 150/35 SmartSolar Charge Controller.

 You will need a VE.Direct cable if you are using a Victron GX Monitoring Device such as the Color Control GX (CCGX) or Cerbo GX.
 Order a cable long enough to reach your GX device, with some extra slack.
 I was able to find a VE.Direct cable with a 90degree connector to better fit my installation.